nanogaki/Atiyah-commutative-algebra-self-study-note/README.md

 ### Chapter 5 — Integral Dependence and Valuations

-The most important chapters in the book.
+The most important chapter in the book.

-**Important results:**

-* Lying Over Theorem.
-* Noether Normalization.
+**Important results** Lying Over Theorem (Theorem 5.10), Noether Normalization Lemma (Exercise 5.16).

+Exercise 5.10 connects the going-up and going-down properties of a ring homomorphism with topological properties of the induced map on spectra, butthe  ideas are not used further in the book.

-* Jacobson rings (Exercise 5.25), which can be viewed as a far-reaching generalization of Zariski's Lemma.
+Exercise 5.25 uses Jacobson rings to generalize Zariski's Lemma.

-These ideas reappear frequently in algebraic geometry and dimension theory.

 ### Chapter 6 & 7 — Chain Conditions & Noetherian Rings